 Aaron holds a Doctorate of Chiropractic from Western States Chiropractic College and a Juris Doctorate from Willamette University College of Law.
 As a doctor, he practiced in five countries treating people from over 100 nations.
 He has lectured for both physician and legal professionals including for Trial Guides, the American Association for Justice (AAJ), The Association of Trial Lawyers of America ("ATLA"), Torts Made Perfect, 360 Advocacy, multiple state Trial lawyer Associations, the North American Brain Injury Society (NABIS), The Brain Injury Association of California, the Spine Research Institute of San Diego’s Annual CRASH seminar (involving live subject crash testing), the Brain Injury Alliance of Oregon, as well as private seminars before the nation’s top insurance bad faith lawyers.
 He has lectured at events alongside Brian O’Neill (President of the Insurance Institute on Highway Safety, and creator of the US crash testing program for vehicles), Eugene Anderson (called “The Dean of Policyholder’s attorneys” by BusinessWeek), Rick Friedman (Past President of the Inner Circle of Advocates, and best selling legal author), Bill Barton, Mark Lanier, Dr. Art Croft (the first author of a book on "whiplash" injuries, Dr. Muriel Lezak (author of the leading book on neuropsychology), Dr. Erin Bigler (brain imaging pioneer) and many other internationally recognized experts in the area of insurance, law, traumatic brain injury, motor vehicle collision mechanics, and medicine.
 Aaron DeShaw no longer practices as a doctor, and has practiced law full time since 2000.

-Aaron was a member of the AAJ Brain Injury Litigation Group, a small group of approximately 100 lawyers in the US who primarily handle traumatic brain injury cases.
-Communication with other members of the Traumatic Brain Injury Litigation Group allows him to get daily research on traumatic brain injuries, advanced brain imaging methods, and brain injury litigation issues.
+For most of his career as a lawyer, Aaron was a member of the AAJ Brain Injury Litigation Group, a small group of approximately 100 lawyers in the US who primarily handle traumatic brain injury cases.
+He is now the Chairman of the Trial Guides Brain Injury Litigation Group, another small group of brain injury lawyers in the United States who handle a wide variety of brain damage cases including traumatic brain injuries, blast injuries from natural gas explosions), brain injuries occurring from birth trauma, carbon monoxide exposure, black mold damage and other varieties of brain damage.
+Communication with other members of the Trial Guides Brain Injury Group allows him to get daily research on traumatic brain injuries, advanced brain imaging methods, and brain injury litigation issues.
 Approximately 90% of Aaron’s cases involve traumatic brain injuries, with the remainder of his personal injury cases being catastrophic injuries such as amputation,quadriplegia, spinal cord injuries, and wrongful death cases.
 He has extensive experience doing jury trials and arbitrations on complex medical injury cases.

 - Colossus: What Every Trial Lawyer Needs to Know, Portland OR USA © 2004, published by Trial Guides